vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/23_mar18_iso_meeting_report.md

 In the end, we voted and the name `type_identity` won.
 The paper was forwarded to LWG.

 Afterwards, we discussed [(P0267R7) "A Proposal to Add 2D Graphics Rendering and Display to C++"](http://wg21.link/P0267) *(by Michael B. McLaughlin, Herb Sutter, Jason Zink, Guy Davidson)*.
-I explained why I oppose this proposal in my [ACCU 2017 trip report](https://vittorioromeo.info/index/blog/accu2017_trip_report.html):
+I explained why I oppose this proposal back in my [ACCU 2017 trip report](https://vittorioromeo.info/index/blog/accu2017_trip_report.html):

 > I think that the scope of "2D graphics API" is way too broad.
 Some people need high-performance 2D graphics, others need vector graphics, others need something quick for prototyping, others need image manipulation capabilities... and so on.
 There are good and robust libraries for all of the things I mentioned above (and more).
 Is standardizing a small API that would be only useful for prototyping or non-performance-intensive applications the right way to go?
 While it would allow users to quickly display some images/text on the screen, it wouldn't be a huge improvement from simply including something like `SFML` or `cairo` itself.
-If importing a graphics library in your project is such as hassle that encourages standardization then the real problem is package/dependency management.
+If importing a graphics library in your project is such an hassle that encourages standardization of a library just to avoid the pain, then the real problem is package/dependency management.

-Even though this proposal was encouraged further work for seven revisions, the room was quite brutal this time, and attempted to shut it down completely.
+Even though further work on this proposal was for six revisions, the room was quite brutal this time, and attempted to shut it down completely.
 Everyone said something along the lines of my quote above to justify the opposition, and experts from NVIDIA also expressed strong disagreement with the paper.

-The room agreed that this was a failure for LEWG: not for the contents of the proposal, but for the fact that that it wasn't stopped early, wasting a lot of time for both the working group and the authors.
+The room agreed that this was a failure for LEWG: not for the contents of the proposal, but for the fact that it wasn't stopped early, wasting a lot of time for both the working group and the authors.
 Saying *"no"* is sometimes hard, but it would have prevented this situation if it had been done a while ago.

 Nevertheless, the work done for P0672 is in my opinion still valuable.
-While I strongly believe that the paper is not a good fit for the Standard, it would make an high-quality `boost` or standalone library that fills a particular niche.
+While I strongly believe that the paper is not a good fit for the Standard, it would make a high-quality `boost` or standalone library that fills a particular niche.

 Guy Davidson, who presented the paper, has written up [a great trip report](https://hatcat.com/?p=33) on his website that also covers this topic in depth.